 Plan description - The District maintains only a single-employer retiree benefit healthcare plan that provides postemployment health benefits (medical, dental, and vision coverage) to eligible retirees and their spouses/dependents.
 The level of benefits provided by the plan is the same as those afforded to active employees.
-As of June 30, 2022 there was 61 active employees and three retirees included in the plan.
+As of June 30, 2023 there was 70 active employees and four retirees included in the plan.
 In order for the retiree to be eligible to receive benefits they must retire and receive a pension from Oregon Public Employees Retirement System (PERS).
-Eligibility requirements for retirement under Oregon PERS are as follows: General Service Tier One or Tier Two employees - age 60 or any age with 30 years; Police and Fire Tier One or Tier Two employees - age 50 with 25 years or age 55; OPSRP General Service employees - age 65 or 58 with 30 years of service, and OPSRP Police and Fire - age 53 with 25 years of service or age 60.
+Eligibility requirements for retirement under Oregon PERS are as follows: General Service Tier One or Tier Two employees - age 60 or any age with 30 years; Police and Fire Tier One or Tier Two employees - age 55; OPSRP General Service employees - age 65 or 58 with 30 years of service, and OPSRP Police and Fire - age 53 with 25 years of service or age 60.